vsuresh95/audio_pipeline/README.md

 Also if you want to hear the output sound, limit the process sample blocks so that the output is not longer than input!
 Otherwise, garbage sound samples would be generated.

+## ILLIXR integration

+`audio_pipeline` subscribes to the most recent pose, does ambisonics encoding, spatial zoom and rotation according to the pose, ambisonics decoding and binauralization to output a block of 1024 sound samples each time at 48000 Hz sample rate.
+Therefore it has a 21.3ms period to process each block.
+If it misses a deadline, it keeps doing its current work for the next deadline.

+Currently this component is for profiling purpose only.
+It does read a pose from illixr, but the pose is not used by spaitial zoom and rotation.
+Performance-wise, the audio pipeline is input invariant.

+This component uses the logger to record its runtime.

+### Event streams

+- Aysnchronously reads `fast_pose`

 # License

 This code is available under the University of Illinois/NCSA Open Source License.
 The sound samples provided in ./sample/ are available under the Creative Commons 0 license